 Sounds great, right?
-Free, inclusive, crazy way to produce ideas (and it’s so much better to exercise the idea muscle when we go mad!)
+A free, inclusive, crazy way to produce ideas (and it’s so much better to exercise the idea muscle when we go mad!)
 While I agree with the rules, I also noticed that the interpretation and involvement changes based on the environment.
 When you deep dive into how that works in a standard team, you might be in for a surprise.
-In times that praise collaboration, encourage the exchange of ideas, and cultivate cross-border discussions the pressure on brainstorming, and its positive outcomes is pretty high.
+In times that praise collaboration, encourage the exchange of ideas, and cultivate cross-border discussions, the pressure on brainstorming and its positive outcomes are pretty high.

 So sometimes this noble concept can work in a completely different way.
 People don’t feel confident and welcomed enough to go for the crazy ideas (what if my boss thinks I’m not qualified!).
 Frequently the general notion is that “oh, someone else will say something so I can lay off this one, ha!” and… well, that’s the opposite of what we want, isn’t it!
 Last, but not least, standing around the whiteboard makes the team try and figure out the middle ground, instead of producing a multitude of crazy ideas.
 We automatically peruse the already glued sticky notes, and our brains drift towards something that would be wild, but not wild enough, and innovative, but less creative than some of the already visible ideas.

 It doesn’t mean that 100% of the above happens in 100% of the teams, of course, but we tend to fall into at least one of those drawers.
 Results?
 Well, not very brainstorming-ly.